Try our free ROI calculator. Discover your site's revenue potential.

-How to Deal with Partially Rendered or Empty Pages
+How to Find and Fix Partially Rendered JavaScript Pages

 Published on December 7, 2023

-Partially rendered pages are web pages that Google can’t render completely due to crawl budget constraints, poor critical rendering path optimization, or many more technical SEO variables.
+Partially rendered pages are web pages that Google can’t render completely due to crawling budget constraints, poor critical rendering path optimization, or many more technical SEO variables.

 Note: There are also scenarios where your pages appear empty because Google fails to render your pages completely.
 That said, it’s not common for Google to index blank pages.

 It’s a common mistake to stop Google from accessing JS, CSS, and other files to “save crawl budget.”
-The idea behind this is to force search engines only to crawl HTML files – which is where the content is for most sites.
+The idea behind this is to force search engines to crawl only HTML files, which is where most sites’ content is.

-But for sites using JavaScript frameworks or injecting dynamic content to the page, this means Google won’t get the necessary files to build your page correctly and miss all that extra content.
+However, for sites using JavaScript frameworks or injecting dynamic content into the page, this means Google won’t get the necessary files to build your page correctly and will miss all that extra content.

 For single-page apps (SPAs), it is even worse.
 If Google can’t crawl JS files, it’ll see all your pages as blank files because there’s no content on the HTML template before JavaScript is executed.